Step-by-Step Guide

 Design these larger automations as modular systems that can be built and deployed incrementally.
 Instead of trying to automate an entire end-to-end process at once, automate one section at a time, validate the results, and then connect the sections into a complete workflow.
 This approach reduces risk and delivers continuous improvements rather than making the team wait months for a big-bang deployment.

-The cost savings from complex process automation often dwarf the quick wins by an order of magnitude.
+The cost savings from complex process automation often dwarf the quick wins.
 A fully automated invoice processing system that handles hundreds of invoices per month can save tens of thousands of dollars annually in labor costs alone, not counting the reduction in late payment penalties, duplicate payment prevention, and faster processing that improves vendor relationships.

 Measure, Report, and Expand Savings Continuously